DHedgecock/radical-vscode/theme/notes.md

 # VSCode theme implementation notes

-## Menu bar
+## Non Mac elements

-It appears the menu bar only shows in Windows/Linux?
+It appears the menu bar and dropdowns only shows in Windows/Linux?

 ## Unknowns